 Jill Tipping is President & CEO of BC Tech, a non-profit dedicated to making BC the best place to grow and scale a tech company.
 BC Tech provides places and events for the community to come together, impactful programs that help companies grow, scale, export and adopt technology and information about the tech sector and the solutions required to ensure continued growth.
 Previously, Jill was VP Operations and CFO with Schneider Electric Solar, and she started her career as a director in Deloitte's telecoms, technology and media group in the UK.
 Jill holds an MA in Economic History from St. Andrews University and an MSc in Management from Stanford and is a member of the Board of Directors of the Vancouver Economic Commission, the Digital Technology Supercluster, the Emerging Economy Task Force and the Vancouver Symphony Orchestra.

-Multimedia reporter, Business in Vancouver
+Reporter, Business in Vancouver

 Hayley Woodin is a multimedia reporter with Business in Vancouver, where she co-hosts and co-produces BIV Today: the only daily podcast in B.C. dedicated to covering business.
 She appears weekly on Global News Morning and contributes regularly to BIV’s print and online publications.
 In 2018, Hayley spent a month reporting on trade opportunities and business issues in Southeast Asia as one of three journalists in Canada selected as Asia Pacific Foundation of Canada media fellows for 2017-2018.